 Find below a list of important links that you can bookmark for the relevant service you might need for your furry baby in the Netherlands:

-- Europetnet: EU Pet Database for animals with a microchip found in any EU member country
+- Europetnet: EU pet database for animals with a microchip

-- Royal Dutch Society for Veterinary Medicine: Professional organization for veterinarians in the country
+- Royal Dutch Society for Veterinary Medicine (KNMVD): Professional organization for veterinarians in the country

 Have more questions about having a pet in the Netherlands?
 Schedule an instant video consultation with our qualified veterinarians and get tailored answers and advice from the comfort of your home – today.